 XSMO Bull Call Spread Strategy

-XSMO (Invesco S&P SmallCap Momentum ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+XSMO (Invesco S&P SmallCap Momentum ETF), in the Financial Services sector, (Asset Management - Global industry), listed on AMEX.

-The Invesco S&P SmallCap Momentum ETF (Fund) is based on the S&P Smallcap 600 Momentum Index (Index).
-The Fund will invest at least 90% of its total assets in the component securities that comprise the Index.
-The Index is composed of 120 securities in the S&P SmallCap 600 Index having the highest “momentum scores,” calculated pursuant to the index methodology. which are computed by measuring the upward price movements of each security as compared to other eligible stocks within the S&P SmallCap 600 Index.
-The Fund and the Index are rebalanced and reconstituted semi-annually.
+The Invesco S&P SmallCap Momentum ETF (the Fund) seeks to mirror the performance of the S&P Smallcap 600 Momentum Index (the Index).
+To achieve this objective, the Fund pledges to invest a minimum of 90% of its total capital in the constituent securities of the Index.
+The Index itself comprises 120 stocks selected from the broader S&P SmallCap 600 Index.
+These holdings are chosen based on their superior "momentum scores," which are calculated by assessing each security's upward price movements in comparison to other eligible stocks within the S&P SmallCap 600 Index.
+Both the Fund and its underlying Index are adjusted and re-evaluated on a semi-annual basis.

-XSMO (Invesco S&P SmallCap Momentum ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $2.26B, a beta of 1.22 versus the broader market, a 52-week range of 64.02-88.57, average daily share volume of 279K, a public-listing history dating back to 2005.
+XSMO (Invesco S&P SmallCap Momentum ETF) trades in the Financial Services sector, specifically Asset Management - Global, with a market capitalization of approximately $2.40B, a beta of 1.18 versus the broader market, a 52-week range of 66.16-91.91, average daily share volume of 246K, a public-listing history dating back to 2005.
 These structural characteristics shape how XSMO etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a bull call spread on XSMO?